PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   owner, shares the common Transpose/Squeeze/Unary prefix contract, preserves only genuine NCHW side branches, fixes operator ordering, and repairs CAST metadata;
-- the current checkpoint moves flattened InstanceNormalization Conv1D layout canonicalization to a dedicated indexed owner with complete decomposition and shared-constant transactions.
+- `54384df0` moves flattened InstanceNormalization Conv1D layout
+  canonicalization to a dedicated indexed owner with complete decomposition and shared-constant transactions;
+- the current checkpoint shares that exact normalization prefix with a dedicated indexed tencoder residual-gate owner, makes the complete dual- branch rewrite transactional, and keeps compatibility bridges topological.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain